-Smith 2004 alum Cara Stepp recieved a CAREER award from NSF to enable enhanced communication through human-machine-interfaces.
+Smith 2004 alum Cara Stepp received a CAREER award from NSF to enable enhanced communication through human-machine-interfaces.
 The goal of her research is to develop new technology that will enable severely paralyzed individuals to communicate in a manner that is as fast and reliable as human speech.
 (March 2015)

 News from the Kahn Institute: Drones in Our Backyards and Communities.
 Professor Paul Voss addresses the implications of new FAA rules on unmanned aircraft and potential local impact.
 (February 2015)